SOC 100 Introduction to Sociology (4)

 SOC 490 Selected Topics in Sociology (4)

 An in-depth treatment of a selected topic in Sociology.
 Provides students with the opportunity to investigate sociological subject matter.
 Students may receive credit in a future semester for different topic areas.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 SOC 491 Independent Study (Variable 1‑4)